larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 > To make a Smithing Rank 8 item, the character would need at least 8 Ranks in Smithing, and could use a combination of materials where the Ranks, when added up, equal the rank of the item desired.
 For Smithing this could be one Iron Ore (Rank V) and three Aluminum Ores (Rank I) added up equal enough ranks to make the item.

 ## Durability
 >Any item that is non-consumable has a Durability rating.
-An item’s durability is reduced by one at the beginning of every event, and when an item’s Durability reaches 0, it is no longer usable, except for Recycling, see below.
+An item's durability is reduced by one at the beginning of every event, and when an item's Durability reaches 0, it is no longer usable, except for Recycling, see below.
 A player must check in all items they intend to use or have available to use at the beginning of an event.
 Any item that is not checked in and has its Durability marked down, is not legal for in-game use until it has been marked by Plot.
-Consumable items and Materials have an effective Durability of “Until Used”, and may not be Recycled.
+Consumable items and Materials have an effective Durability of "Until Used”, and may not be Recycled.

 ## Recycling Items
 >An item that has been reduced to 0 Durability, destroyed by a spell or skill, or an item that a player no longer wishes to use, may be Recycled by a player with the skill.
 An item that is Recycled will return 1/3rd of the ranks in materials used to construct it, rounded down to a minimum of one.
 These materials can either be claimed for future use, or utilized immediately in the construction of a new item.